Compliance Guide for Motor Fuel Metering and Quality

 - Sampling and testing documents related to motor fuel purchased, sold, delivered, or distributed

-Service station operators (i.e. “dealers”) must keep records of any delivery tickets and letters of certification related to automotive fuel rating for a period of one year.
+Merchants must also keep delivery tickets and records related to automotive fuel rating for a period of one year.

 All records specified above must be made available upon request by TDLR.